shanisharrma/ts-sql-production-template/README.md

 4. `npm run dist`: Build the TypeScript code into JavaScript.

-5. `npm run db:migrate`: Run this to migrate all the required db migrations.
+5. `npm run db:migrate:dev`: Run this to migrate all the required db migrations for development.

+6. `npm run db:migrate:prod`: Run this to migrate all the required db migrations for production.

 ## Error Handling